Yaoir/cip/Examples.md

 $ cat prob.txt
 açaí
 ```
+[Advisory: That should have displayed as a, c-cedilla, a, i-acute.
+Unfortunately, not all web browsers handle it correctly!
+If it doesn't appear correctly there, it probably won't later in this document, either.]

 Well that's just a Portuguese word.
 Everything is international nowadays and it's not just about blueberries anymore.